 The recent permits have been requested for the construction of the two Center Buildings and 518 Walnut Street, totaling 200 units.
 Center Building A will produce 64 residential units across a five-story structure.
 Center Building B will produce 92 units within an eight-story apartment complex with two basement levels.
 Lastly, the proposal for 518 Walnut Street will include 64 units across a five-story structure with three basement levels.

-Urban planning was designed by James Corner Field Operations, with architecture by BAR Architects & Interiors, Jensen Architects, and Solomon Cordwell Buenz.
+Urban planning was designed by James Corner Field Operations, with architecture by BAR Architects & Interiors, Handel Architects, Jensen Architects, and Solomon Cordwell Buenz.
 BKF Engineer will lead the civil engineering.
+Handel Architects will be responsible for Plaza Building B, Center Building A, and the Walnut Building.

 Construction is expected to cost around $196 million, according to the building permits, a figure not inclusive of all development costs.